EdJoPaTo/website-stalker/README.md

 SUBCOMMANDS:
-    check             check if the config is fine but do not run example-config    Prints an example config which can be piped into website- stalker.yaml
-    help              Prints this message or the help of the given subcommand(s) run               stalk all the websites you specified
+    check             check if the config is fine but do not run example-config    Prints an example config which can be piped into website-stalker.yaml help              Prints this message or the help of the given subcommand(s) run               stalk all the websites you specified
 ```